 - 7.1.2.
 This section covers information relating to detecting information security incidents.
-Detecting physical and personnel security incidents is out of scope of this section. - 7.1.3.
+Detecting physical and personnel security incidents is out of scope of this section, refer to Chapter 8 Physical Security and Chapter 9 Personnel Security. - 7.1.3.
 Additional information relating to detecting information security incidents, and topics covered in this section, can be found in the following sections of this manual: - Section 6.1 Information Security Reviews; - Section 6.2 Vulnerability Analysis; - Section 9.1 Information Security Awareness and Training; - Section 16.5 Event Logging and Auditing; and - Section 18.4 Intrusion Detection and Prevention.